d-khan/Python-exercise/Lists_____.md

 ### 1. Lists

 1a.
-Using a range function, generate a list of 100 integers and assign the list to my_list.
-Verify that the variable data type of my_list is list.
+Using a range function, generate a list of 100 integers and assign the list to ```my_list```.
+Verify that the variable ```my_list``` data type is list.
 Use your favorite four methods and apply on the list.
 You can find the methods on [Python Docs](https://docs.python.org/3/tutorial/datastructures.html)